nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 - Job fit, being able to retrieve job listings that best match a candidate.
 - Overall memory/server optimization, it's veeery slow.

-So if you are interested in any of the above, keep your eyes peeled for updated.
+So if you are interested in any of the above, keep your eyes peeled for updats.

 As always, with any questions or insights, you can reach me at nick@nbdata.co